runrobrun/iowa-xc-rankings/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

+This Angular application is designed to allow Iowa Track Coaches Association cross country ranking committee members to submit weekly rankings.
+The committee chair can then review the compiled rankings and finalize the voting.
+Once polls are submitted they will be sent to media outlets and open for publishing on websites.

+Users can view past polls.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.